The Ultimate Guide To Different Types of Cat Litter

 Here at tuft + paw, we are cat experts.
 We're intimately familiar with features that are most important to cats and we also spoke to actual cat and cat furniture experts to do some of the research for you on figuring out the benefits and drawbacks of different types of cat litter.

-Your Cat Litter Options
+Cat Litter Types

 1. Clay Cat Litter

-Clay is one of the oldest and most commonly used types of commercial cat litter.
+Clay is one of the oldest and most commonly used types of cat litter.
 There are both clumping and non-clumping clay litters.

 For non-clumping clay cat litter, you’ll find that it absorbs its weight in liquid; however, because it doesn’t clump together, you’ll find you often have to change the litter.